tdeekens/msc-thesis/interview-transcriptions/markdown/XFT-D-3.md

 # ...as the whole team.

 As a whole team we communicate with the OPO, PG and some project manager I think and also we have to communicate with hardware cause our product is kind of tightly connected to hardware.
 So if we finish a feature but the hardware is not done so then, how should I say, this feature is not done.
-We are also taking care of their plan and we also we need to consider about the ANSCI teams like their planning to...
-Is that ANSCI team, maybe not ANSCI team like the WCT-Online ??? and LTE release plan and so we need to fit to their deadlines.
+We are also taking care of their plan and we also we need to consider about the NC teams like their planning to...
+Is that NC team, maybe not NC team like the WCDMA and LTE release plan and so we need to fit to their deadlines.

 # ...and what are the main topics you talk about with your OPOs and PGs?
 And project managers?